-Six months ended April 30, 2020 Six months ended April 30, 2019

-Management fees \$ 3,000 \$ -

-Total \$ 3,000 \$ -
+Three months ended January 31, 2021 Three months ended January 31, 2020 Management fees \$ 3,000 \$ 3,000 Professional fees Share-based payments 2,500 49,433 - - Total \$ 54,933 \$ 3,000

 Management fees were incurred from a private company controlled by the Chief Executive Officer of the Company.
+Professional fees were incurred from a private company controlled by the Chief Financial Officer of the Company.
 Key management includes directors and key officers of the Company, including the President, Chief Executive Officer and Chief Financial Officer.